MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/ios/simulator.md

 ---
-title: Working with iOS Simulators
+title: Local testing with iOS Simulators
 description: This guide will discuss how to identify and select an iOS simulator to use for running Xamarin.UITests locally.
 keywords: uitest test cloud
 author: oddj0b